knobs-dials/phplatex/README.md

 Renders LaTeX into images by calling LaTeX itself from PHP.
-I'm no particular fan of PHP, but this does make it pretty portable.

 See also http://phplatex.scarfboy.com/ and example use on http://latex.knobs-dials.com/